AldoFusterTurpin/hello-universe/mflops calculator/Readme.md

 Example escenario:

     -you have the file "program.exe" which is the program which prints on the screen(terminal) the miliseconds it takes to execute after it has executed, the output has the form " ... = number"
-      where '...' doesn't matter what is, the output of the program can be "execution time = 45.76" or "result = 35.87" or "this program takes time = 65.68944" **the only restriction for the mflops.py to work well is that the output must have the form "... = number" and after number, there is nothing more in that line❗️**.
+      where '...' doesn't matter what is, the output of the program can be "execution time = 45.76" or "result = 35.87" or "this program takes time = 65.68944" **the only restriction for the mflops.py to work well is that the output must have the form "... = number" and after number, there is nothing more in that line❗️**

       Examples of input files:
       ✅(CORRECT)
       execution time = 45.76565
       execution time = 46.2565
       execution time = 45.5
       execution time = 34.443
       execution time = 56.15
       execution time = 45.76
       ❌(WRONG)
                  execution time = 35.76435 seconds
                  execution time = 33.21 seconds